sub-c/MachEcs/README.md

 # MachECS v3.x
-MachECS is an entity-component-system (ECS) library for .NET 6+ applications:
+MachECS is an entity-component-system (ECS) library for .NET Standard 2.0 and .NET 6 applications:
 * ECS is an [architecture pattern](https://www.guru99.com/entity-component-system.html), where state and logic are separated from each other.
 * Components hold state.